amiraligpu/Internet_Bandwidth_Chart_Live/README.md

 v2.0.0 ==> GUI added (Tkinter)
 # How to Install:
 1) Open your cmd/terminal
-2) install pip on your device and make sure to use last version
+2) Install pip on your device and make sure to use the last version
 3) copy these commands and run them in your cmd/terminal

 ```
 pip install ast
 pip install ctime
 pip install psutil
 pip install pandas
 pip install matplotlip
 ```

 >if there's a error or several one, maybe it's for that maybe those were in your python filr or you had installed it before. or just report the bug.